arnab131288/Phase-field/README.md

      python3 src/main.py
      Note: Again ensure correct path to the src folder

-Running the code will create a folder output where the output files and plots are stored
+Running the code will create a folder output where the output files and plots are stored.
+More details on  assigning the input parameters and solver description can be found in the docs folder.
+Example runs are provided in examples folder.

 # C_explicit_implicit
 This folder contains C implementation of the model equations of the above reference.
 The phase-field is solved explicitly and temperature equations are solved implicitly.
 The code is under construction and currently might not work as expected.